teresafinn/teresafinn.github.io/_posts/writings/2015-08-06-javascript-hoisting.md

 ---
 layout: post
 title: Hoisting in Javascript
-excerpt: "Does hoisting imply there is no encapsulation in JS?
-No way..."
+excerpt: "Does hoisting imply there's no encapsulation in JS?
+Say it ain't so!"
 modified:
 categories: articles
 tags: